Airbus A380: Production and delivery delays

 As Airbus prioritised the work on the A380-800 over the A380F, freighter orders were cancelled by FedEx and United Parcel Service, or converted to A380-800 by Emirates and ILFC.
 Airbus suspended work on the freighter version, but said it remained on offer, albeit without a service entry date.
 For the passenger version Airbus negotiated a revised delivery schedule and compensation with the 13 customers, all of which retained their orders with some placing subsequent orders, including Emirates, Singapore Airlines, Qantas, Air France, Qatar Airways, and Korean Air.

 Beginning in 2007, the A380 was considered as a potential replacement for the existing Boeing VC-25 serving as Air Force One presidential transport, but in January 2009 EADS declared that they were not going to bid for the contract, as assembling only three planes in the US would not make financial sense.

 On 13 May 2008, Airbus announced reduced deliveries for the years 2008 (12) and 2009 (21).
 After further manufacturing setbacks, Airbus announced its plan to deliver 14 A380s in 2009, down from the previously revised target of 18.
 A total of 10 A380s were delivered in 2009.
 In 2010, Airbus delivered 18 of the expected 20 A380s, due to Rolls-Royce engine availability problems.
 Airbus planned to deliver "between 20 and 25" A380s in 2011 before ramping up to three a month in 2012.
 In fact, Airbus delivered 26 units, thus outdoing its predicted output for the first time.
 As of July 2012, production was 3 aircraft per month.
-Among the production problems are challenging interiors, interiors being installed sequentially rather than concurrently as in smaller planes, and union/government objections to streamlining.
+Among the production problems are challenging interiors, interiors being installed sequentially rather than concurrently as in smaller planes, and union and government objections to streamlining to improve manufacturing productivity.